neoforged/Documentation/docs/resources/client/models/index.md

   - `minecraft:block/cube_all`: Variant of the cube model that uses the same texture on all six sides, for example cobblestone or planks.
   - `minecraft:block/cube_bottom_top`: Variant of the cube model that uses the same texture on all four horizontal sides, and separate textures on the top and the bottom.
 Common examples include sandstone or chiseled quartz.
   - `minecraft:block/cube_column`: Variant of the cube model that has a side texture and a bottom and top texture.
 Examples include wooden logs, as well as quartz and purpur pillars.
-  - `minecraft:block/cross`: Model that uses two 90° rotated planes with the same texture, forming an X when viewed from above (hence the name).
+  - `minecraft:block/cross`: Model that uses two planes with the same texture, one rotated 45° clockwise and the other rotated 45° counter-clockwise, forming an X when viewed from above (hence the name).
 Examples include most plants, e.g. grass, saplings and flowers.
   - `minecraft:item/generated`: Parent for classic 2D flat item models.
 Used by most items in the game.
+Ignores an `elements` block since its quads are generated from the textures.
   - `minecraft:item/handheld`: Parent for 2D flat item models that appear to be actually held by the player.
 Used predominantly by tools.
+Submodel of `item/generated`, which causes it to ignore the `elements` block as well.
+  - `minecraft:builtin/entity`: Specifies no textures other than `particle`.
+If this is the parent, [`BakedModel#isCustomRenderer()`][iscustomrenderer] returns `true` to allow use of a [`BlockEntityWithoutLevelRenderer`][bewlr].
   - Block items commonly (but not always) use their corresponding block models as parent.
 For example, the cobblestone item model uses the parent `minecraft:block/cobblestone`.
 - `ambientocclusion`: Whether to enable [ambient occlusion][ao] or not.
 Only effective on block models.
 Defaults to `true`.
 If your custom block model has weird shading, try setting this to `false`.
 - `render_type`: See [Render Types][rendertype].